-“It is staggering that there is no date commemorating the end of slavery in the United States,” says Annette Gordon-Reed, the first African American recipient of the Pulitzer Prize for History and one of the most authoritative voices on race and history in America.
-In talks based on her hugely anticipated forthcoming book On Juneteenth, Gordon-Reed weaves together American history, dramatic family chronicle, and searing episodes of memoir, revealing the country’s most important story that was never told.
+“It is staggering that there is no date commemorating the end of slavery in the United States,” says Annette Gordon-Reed, the first African-American recipient of the Pulitzer Prize for History and one of the most authoritative voices on race and history in America.
+In talks based on her instant New York Times bestseller On Juneteenth, Gordon-Reed weaves together American history, dramatic family chronicle, and searing episodes of memoir, to reveal the country’s most important story that was never told.

 “A brilliant book…It marks the author as one of the most astute, insightful, and forthright historians of this generation.”— New York Review of Books, on The Hemingses of Monticello